 Mr. Lee asked why are we here if there is so little discretion to issuing the special permit.
 Mr. Hodgens said the ZBA actually has "wide discretion," but it is not unbridled discretion.
 The ZBA cannot "run roughshod" over applicants who have property rights that are protected.
 The ZBA cannot refuse to issue a special permit for a retailer who wants to sell cigarettes just because there is a personal dislike of cigarettes.
 The ZBA has to follow the law as given to us by the elected Legislature and as approved by Town Meeting.
 There is wide discretion, but it is not unlimited.
 If a special permit is denied, there must be a rational basis for doing so.
 It is not enough to say, "I have a gut feeling" or "I don't like firearms."
-Also, the ZBA does not have the final say.
-There is a right of appeal if people are not satisfied with ZBA action.
-Courts have the final say and can review the work of the ZBA.
+Also, the ZBA does not have the final say and can review the work of the ZBA.
 Mr. Hodgens emphasized that his remarks are not intended to steer members to vote one way or the other.
 He said each member of the ZBA has an equal vote, and 4 of 5 votes are needed to issue a special permit.
 The "super majority" is needed because the very fact that a special permit is needed suggests that there is something unusual about the proposed use of the property.
 It is entirely appropriate for residents to say "we have to take a closer look at this."